miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Included and modified the cut histories, so that each clan has ten.
 +Created homosexual history for all clans and adjusted intro scene.
 +Made stealth harder to maximize it out and increased falling damage.
-+Lessened damage for frenzy check and corrected shown armor ratings.
++Lessened damage for frenzy check and removed Disciplines on frenzy.
 +Raised minimum Humanity for killing innocents to three like in hubs.
 +Added Combat to feats to avoid confusion and renamed Social Public.
-+Made Nosferatu break Masquerade easier and Frenzy use boosted stats.
++Made Nosferatu break Masquerade easier and frenzy use boosted stats.
 +Swapped trouble making history conditions with similar limitations.
 +Added config, commands and special equipped clans for multiplayer.
 +Implied sleeping near tutorial and warehouse including bloodloss.